-Agencies must confirm to MFM on an annual basis their employees who commute.
-The report shall include the reason that they are permitted to commute, whether they reimburse for commuting, and if applicable, the exemption that allows them to not reimburse the state.
+Each year, agencies must notify MFM of their employees who commute.
+The report should include the reason that they are permitted to commute, whether they reimburse for commuting, and if applicable, the exemption that allows them to not reimburse the state.